AlexandrKovalchuk/UMS/README.md

-Project name:
+Project ame:
-Umiversity Management System (UMS).
+University Management System (UMS).

 Description:
 This is a demo project which is called to help in managing a structure like university.